 The Unread Web Service only stores aggregated analytics report data.
 It does not store individual analytics reports from devices.

-We log all requests to our company website.
-We may use third party analytics services and third party content delivery services on our website.
+We may use third party content delivery services on our website.

 We are a United States company.
 When legally required to do so, we will provide information to government authorities.
-Beyond that, we will never share your data.
-We make a point of minimizing the amount of customer information we have.
+Beyond that, we will never share customer data.
+We make a point of minimizing the customer information we have.

 Future versions of Unread may require an update to this policy.
 Any changes will be noted on the Golden Hill Software blog.